adaptivecomputing/plugins-mws/native/README.md

 #### Response

 Native Wiki for nodes and virtual machines, one per line.
-The key difference between them is that VMs have <code>CONTAINERNODE</code>
-reported, while nodes do not.
+The key difference between them is that VMs have `CONTAINERNODE` reported, while nodes do not.

 ```